-Governments all over the world began restricting travel and it became extremely difficult to know what activities put you more at risk of contracting the virus, therefore, endeavors that put you in close quarters with strangers was a bridge too far.
+Governments all over the world began restricting travel, and it became extremely difficult to know what activities put you more at risk of contracting the virus.
+Therefore, endeavors that put you in close quarters with strangers were a bridge too far.

 "When Covid hit in Q1, everyone stopped traveling on every type of airplane, everywhere." said Emily Wittman, President & CEO of Aerospace Futures Alliance.

-The amount of passengers hit their lowest point in April, dropping to 95% compared with a year earlier.
+The number of passengers hit its lowest point in April, dropping to 95% compared with a year earlier.